Pierrequiroulenamasspamouss/Blue_Bridge/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project has no license whasoever for now.
+I'ts free of copying, but I ask you to not steal our idea.
+It's free for everyone

 ## Acknowledgments

 - Thanks to all community members who provided feedback
 - Special thanks to contributors and maintainers
-- Built with support from [Your Organization]
+- Built with support from the Kanard'eau organization.

 ## Contact